Glassix/js-examples/whatsapp-bulk-sender/README.md

 - [Material Components Web](https://github.com/material-components/material-components-web)
 - Netlify Functions (`proxySend.js`)

----

-## Security
+## Security & Privacy

-Keep this project private or secure your deployment if used in production
+Keep this project private or secure your deployment if used in production.

+Included safeguards:
 - API tokens are never sent directly from the frontend
 - All Glassix API calls go through a Netlify proxy function

----
+**Always** get consent from recipients before sending them marketing material.

-## Future Improvements
+## Coming Improvements

 - WebSocket or polling to reflect message delivery statuses
 - Retry mechanism for failed sends
 - CSV import with custom fields for message templating

----

 ## License

 Licensed under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](https://github.com/Glassix/js-examples/blob/whatsapp-sender/LICENSE) for details.